-Why buy wood chips for smoking?
+Why Use wood chips ?

 You should buy wood chips because charcoal alone cannot add a good smoky flavor to meats.
 Charcoal is a fuel source, and although it does add some level of taste, it does not compare to the flavor punch wood chips can add.